JustinOros/xteink-plugins/README.md

 Supports Bookerly, Noto Sans, and OpenDyslexic.
 The plugin also generates and embeds Bookerly at 8pt and 10pt — sizes not included in the stock firmware.

+### Hardcover Sync

+Automatically syncs your reading progress between your xteink device and [Hardcover.app](https://hardcover.app).
+This plugin:

+- Extracts ISBN metadata from EPUB files to identify books
+- Tracks reading progress (page numbers) while you read
+- Automatically syncs progress for books with > 0% completion
+- Marks books as "Read" (status_id: 3) when you reach 100%+ completion
+- Requires a Hardcover API token configured in Settings

+Books without ISBN metadata or at 0% completion are skipped.
+100%+ completed books are automatically moved to your "Read" shelf on Hardcover.

+**Requirements:**
+- Active internet connection via WiFi
+- Hardcover account and API token
+- Books with embedded ISBN metadata

 ## Requirements

 - Python 3.10+